 Apparently so.

-There is a Facebook Internet web site called Passenger Shaming, which was created in January of 2013 dedicated to the memorializing the disgusting acts of passengers with photographs and words — some of which are definitely not for the squeamish.
+A site on Facebook called Passenger Shaming was created in January of 2013; and is dedicated to the memorialization of the disgusting acts of passengers with photographs and words — some of which are definitely not for the squeamish.

 …but I have to wonder: what will “shaming” passengers accomplish?
 Could public admonishment of acts considered inconsiderate to others lead to improved civil conditions?

 Probably not.
-I believe it is more for entertainment purposes than anything — one major clue is the Just For Fun subtitle — similar to the People of Wal*Mart Internet web site, which could be simultaneously funny and frightening.
+I believe it is more for entertainment purposes than anything — one major clue is the Just For Fun subtitle — similar to the former People of Wal*Mart Internet web site, which at times was simultaneously funny and frightening.

-After all, if people could actually be “shamed” into cleaning up their acts, people would not be urinating on sleeping children, or “relieving” themselves during flights without the use of a lavatory — such as French actor Gérard Depardieu allegedly did on his way to Dublin back in 2011…
+After all, if people could actually be “shamed” into cleaning up their acts, people would not be urinating on sleeping children, or “relieving” themselves during flights without the use of a lavatory — such as an actor from France allegedly did on his way to Dublin back in 2011…

 …and disgusting acts by passengers still persist to this day — although I have never witnessed them at the level portrayed by some of the photographs at Passenger Shaming.

-I will impart to you something which I witnessed years ago: while waiting in the gate area for a flight, a spokesperson for a major chain of sandwich shops showed up in the gate area in a rather smug manner — toting his briefcase, talking on his cellular telephone, as if he were some big celebrity.
+Another experience which I witnessed years ago was while I was waiting in the gate area of a small airport for a flight, a spokesperson for a major chain of sandwich shops showed up in the gate area in a rather smug manner — toting his briefcase and talking on his mobile telephone, as if he were some big celebrity.
 It did not seem to me that anyone recognized him or approached him at any time.

 We boarded the regional jet aircraft in preparation for our flight.
 He sat in an aisle seat in the first row.
 I sat a few rows back in an aisle seat on the other side of the aisle.